LoDAlphA/Eastern-Sun-Rises/readme.txt

 [INSTALLATION]

 Step 1: Install the ES Com version which can be found on the Snejportal.
-Step 2: Remove all Tokens, Weapons with Quantity, Keys, Tome of Townportal and Tome of Identify (if you wanna keep all items with Quantity, go to D2Mod.ini and change SaveBits=14 to SaveBits=9.
+Step 2: Remove all Tokens, Weapons with Quantity, Keys, Tome of Townportal,Tome of Identify and Items with Selfrepair Itemstat (if you wanna keep all items with Quantity, go to D2Mod.ini and change SaveBits=14 to SaveBits=9.
 However, you wont be able to play with people who have a different value.
 Step 3: Copy all files from this folder directly into the ES Com folder.
 You should overwrite some files.
 Step 4: Remove Utility.dll, D2AnimatedItems.dll and Statfix.dll (from previous patches)
 Step 5: If you can load your Character, delete the charname.d2x file